bernd/insomnia/docs/insomnia/grpc.md

 ## Proto File Management

-In the current iteration, Insomnia allows you to upload your proto file or collection of proto files (a directory) to a workspace and consume it with multiple requests.
-Insomnia will ingest the contents of your proto file(s), and it will not be linked with the source file on your file-system.
-This means, if you add your proto file into Insomnia, and then change the source file, you will need to re-upload it.
+In the current iteration, Unetus allows you to upload your proto file or collection of proto files (a directory) to a workspace and consume it with multiple requests.
+Unetus will ingest the contents of your proto file(s), and it will not be linked with the source file on your file-system.
+This means, if you add your proto file into Unetus, and then change the source file, you will need to re-upload it.

 As such, a proto file also cannot import a different proto file from your file system, because the relative path link will be lost.
 You can upload a directory which contains multiple proto files, and they can import other proto files within that directory structure (see below).
 In future iterations we intend to extend the ways in which you can input a proto file, including keeping in sync with the file system, loading from a network location.